-If Mom needs a walker but is too modest to make the change, she might just take a nice sturdy shopping cart with her when she goes out.
-It won't take the place of a walker, but she may come to realize she does need the extra support that a walker can provide.
+If Mom needs a walker but is too modest to make the change, they might just take a nice sturdy shopping cart with them when they go out.
+It won't take the place of a walker, but they may come to realize they do need the extra support that a walker can provide.

 Twenty Outing Suggestions